MarvinKweyu/marastore/README.md

     - [Docker](#docker)

+An article around the build process can be found on [marvinkweyu/themarastore]()
 ## Core features
 :heavy_check_mark: Viewing items in the shop

 :heavy_check_mark: Filtering items by category

-:heavy_check_mark: Adding items to the cart and viewing the cart
+:heavy_check_mark: Managing your cart

-:heavy_check_mark: Sending an email confirmation on order
+:heavy_check_mark: Email notifcations on order

-:heavy_check_mark: Complete payment of order using a credit card
+:heavy_check_mark: Credit card payment

 :heavy_check_mark: Generate PDF invoice on sale and send the invoice to the customer